Payment Options in Japan

 Still, the preferred payment method remains to be cash in Japan.
 However, cashless options have become popular.
 Various shops, restaurants, and department stores welcome them.
 They are secure, fast, and convenient.
 The more options you provide as a business, the more customers you can convert.
 By adapting your payment methods to local tastes, you can positively influence customer purchase-buying choices.

-We at COVUE help you to integrate local payment options into your Japanese webstore.
+COVUE, as your IOR and ACP, can help you to integrate local payment options into your localized website.
 Besides that, we offer End-2-End Japan Market Entry Solutions.
-These include eCommerce services, logistics, marketing, and more.
+These include eCommerce, logistics, marketing, retail, branding services and more.